 A Central American Coffee Flavor?

 I personally find this to be an almost impossible task.
 To pin down a single flavor profile for the whole region is doing a disservice to the remarkable variance in taste between countries.
 I’ve read some authors characterize Central American coffees as having ‘bright acidity’ which is a good thing with coffee.
 Elba oftens tells me that a cup of coffee without acidity is bland.
 I should note that when people speak of acidity in a brew, it does not mean a sour or bitter taste, but instead can be characterized as an added sharpness to the drink.
 The flavor compounds of coffee emanate from many of these acids during the roasting process.
-I’ve also read that Central American coffee tends to have sweeter, almost fruitier tones (see Elba’s Guatemala trip blog to see why that is), as opposed to the stronger body of an Indonesian or Ethiopian coffee (Sinnott, 29-32).
+I’ve also read that Central American coffee tends to have sweeter, almost fruitier tones, as opposed to the stronger body of an Indonesian or Ethiopian coffee (Sinnott, 29-32).

 Again, these are just generalities.
 Even though other regions of the world are known for producing stronger, full-bodied coffees, you can’t deny the strength of a high-grown Guatemalan coffee.
 In reality, there can be a lot of variance in taste between the Central American countries, and even sometimes within the same country (due to ‘microclimates’).
 It's possible to have a mediocre coffee grown from one plantation and a great coffee from another plantation in the same country and even from the same growing region.